Understanding Feasibility Studies: Key Factors And Analysis

 • Increases the risk of project failure due to unforeseen issues.

-• May lead to wastage of resources if the project proves unviable.
+• This may lead to a waste of resources if the project proves unviable.

-• May result in poor decision-making due to lack of comprehensive information.
+• This may result in poor decision-making due to a lack of comprehensive information.

 Conclusion